Question: Do you have a mascot?

 How He Works:

 Munchkin works differently from many other service dogs.
 He does not guide like a seeing eye dog.
 He does not listen for a heartbeat or other health conditions.
-His job is to remain on his feet while working so the equipment he carries is most easily accessible and less likely to fall out.
+His job is to remain on his feet while working so the equipment he carries is most easily accessible and less likely to fall.

 If there are issues with him remaining present during a performance he usually returns to our truck where he has water and a fan to keep him comfortable.
 Hot weather is the only condition that requires placing him somewhere other than in our vehicle.